eugene-zuban/sentiment-analysis/README.md

 DB_DATABASE={path_to_the_project_root}/storage/db/review_db.sqlite
 PYTHON_BIN_PATH="~vagrant/anaconda3/bin/python"
 ```
-Use a correct path instead of `{path_to_the_project_root}`
+Use correct path instead of `{path_to_the_project_root}`

 5. Run `artisan migrate` from the web project root.

 ## Updating the classifier:
-in project root dir: `python pylibs/update.py`
+in the project root dir: `python pylibs/update.py`
-`update.py` uses users fedbacks from `review_db.sqlite` for updating the trained model.
+the `update.py` uses users fedbacks from `review_db.sqlite` for updating the model.
-Every time user submits a review, the user can leave a feedback about the users' movie review prediction.
+Every time a user submits a review, the user can leave a feedback about the predicted review by the model.
-We can use those feedbacks for better train our model.
-But, it is better to check the feedbacks first and remove incorrect predictions.
+Those feedbacks can be used for further model training.

 ## Software versions